Operations with tasks

 targetId: "2.1.2", // ID of the target task

-reverse: true // the task will be pasted before the target one
+reverse: true // paste the task before the target one

 });